Governance, Search, Strategic Planning, Fundraising, Financial Analysis, Constituent Surveys and Management Audits

-The impressive and creative quality of her graphics and design work on search pieces led to an offer for her to join the SS&S team.
+The impressive and creative quality of her design work on search pieces led to an offer for her to join the SS&S team.
 She accepted with enthusiasm, for which the team is grateful and excited to be able to offer her services to client schools.

 Tia is design savvy, typographically refined, resourceful and inventive.
 As a result, she is a creative leader that thrives in a multitude of environments and continues to be passionate about every challenge presented.